zimmerman-team/IATI.cloud/docs/admin_interface.md

 **Parse all sources from a publisher** <br>Based on the org_id in `http://<oipa_url>/admin/iati_synchroniser/publisher/` it will parse all sources found in `http://<oipa_url>/admin/iati_synchroniser/iatixmlsource/` that belong to that publisher.
 The org_id can be given through a input box that shows when selecting this option.

 **Force parse all sources currently in OIPA** <br>Same as "Parse all IATI sources currently in OIPA", but this task also re-parses activities that are already in OIPA and that do not require an update (because their last-updated-datetime did not change).
-This can be necessary when a bug is fixed in the parser that requires a re-parse of all activities.
+This can be necessary when a bug is fixed in the parser or the data source that requires a re-parse of all activities.

+**Force parse all sources from a publisher** <br>Same as "Parse all sources from a publisher", but this task also re-parses activities that do not require an update (same last-updated-datetime).

+**Update currency exchange rates** <br>Fetches monthly currency exchange rates from the IMF.
+Does not reparse exchange rates when they already exist in OIPA.

+**Force update currency exchange rates** <br> Fetches monthly currency exchange rates from the IMF. <u>Does</u> reparse exchange rates when they already exist in OIPA.

 --------
 ## Custom codelists